 If you like to doodle and use fancy pens, you can print out a form to fill out by hand.
 Or if you prefer to type, you can fill out an online form.
-We think future students will especially appreciate hearing about the concrete details of your day -- what did you see or hear on May 15? who did you spend time with? what did you do for fun? did you cook or eat anything special? what did you learn?
+We think future students will especially appreciate hearing about the concrete details of your day -- what did you see or hear on May 15? who did you spend time with? what did you do for fun? did you cook or eat anything special? what music did you listen to?

-|
+OR |

-We hope your contributions will help future students imagine themselves traveling back in time to 2023.
+We hope your contributions will help future students imagine themselves traveling back in time to 2025.
 (We got the idea from a similar project that has been underway in England since 1937.)

 - Marie Ester Brandt, May 15, 1852

-- Charles Hamilton in 1892, May 15, 1892
+- Charles Hamilton, May 15, 1892

 - Winfield Scott Smith, May 15, 1918